user4815162342/stew-cli/manual.md

 -   `mvdoc <docpath> <docpath> [string]`: Moves the document specified by the first argument into the document specified by the second.
 Optionally, it will also be renamed with the third argument.

+-   `rename <docpath> <string>`: Renames the base of the document specified by the first document to the name specified by the second.

 -   `dupdoc <docpath> <docpath> [string]`: Copies the document specified by the first argument into the document specfied by the second, optionally giving